-Improving how the Public Service engages with its customers, and improving service design and delivery, is a core part of the Government framework for public service reform, development and innovation, ' Our Public Service 2020' (Dec.
-2017).
-The OPS2020 framework focuses on three commitments to change:

-The QCS Initiative was established in 1997, setting out 9 Guiding Principles of Quality Customer Service – expanded to 12 in 2000.
+Improving how the Public Service engages with its customers, and improving service design and delivery, is a core part of the government framework for Public Service Reform .
+The Quality Customer Service Initiative (QCSI) was established in 1997, setting out 9 Guiding Principles of Quality Customer Service – expanded to 12 in 2000.

-The Quality Customer Service Network was established in 2000 to develop, promote and implement the QCS Initiative.
+The Quality Customer Service Network was established in 2000 to develop, promote and implement the Quality Customer Service Initiative.
 The Network meets regularly throughout the year, facilitated by the Reform and Delivery Office, Department of Public Expenditure and Reform, and chaired by Declan Rigney, Assistant Secretary, Office of the Revenue Commissioners.
 The Network offers a platform for identifying best practice in customer services, and sharing learning across the Public Service.
-QCS Officers, who attend the Network as representatives of their organisations, oversee customer service standards in their organisations, including producing Customer Action Plans and Charters as per the Customer Charter Initiative & Guidelines , launched in 2002.
+Quality Customer Service Officers, who attend the Network as representatives of their organisations, oversee customer service standards in their organisations, including the production of Customer Action Plans and Charters (as per the Customer Charter Initiative ).

-OPS2020 supports the delivery of quality customer service to the public and ensures effective feedback tools are in place to survey customer experience.
-Surveys of Civil Service Business Customers and Civil Service General Public Customers are held in alternate years to identify satisfaction levels with services received.
-These surveys also determine more general perceptions of, and attitudes towards, Civil Service departments and major offices.
+The current Public Service Reform framework also ensures effective feedback tools are in place.
+Surveys of both business and public customers are held on alternate years to identify satisfaction levels as well as more general perceptions of and attitudes towards civil service departments and major offices.
 There is also a commitment in the Civil Service Renewal Plan to “run regular surveys of Civil Service customers to more fully understand user experiences, expectations and requirements.